gagangoku/tools-k8-cost-optimizer/README.md

-# tools-k8-cost-optimizer
+# Kubernetes cluster analyser
-A simple tool to see how much your kubernetes cluster is costing, and suggestions on how to improve cost
+A simple web app that lets you analyse your Kubernetes clusters.

+It uses the kubeconfig you provide to list all namespaces, pods and other resources.
+No modifications can be made through the tool

+## Getting Started
+Just enter your kubeconfig and analyse.

+## Roadmap
+- [x] Get cluster details